chafey/dicomweb-dump/README.md

 * Records HTTP headers, time to get response and multi-part mime headers to disk $.dump.json
 * Concurrent requests for faster downloads (and stress testing servers)
 * Supports requests over http2 (on by default - can be disabled)
+* Stream based to minimize memory overhead and maximize concurrency

 ## Prerequisites